kkrt-labs/kakarot-docs/docs/ecosystem/account-abstraction/biconomy.md

 sidebar_position: 3
 ---

-## Biconomy Integration with Kakarot
+## Biconomy Integration with Kakarot Starknet

 In this tutorial, we'll walk through the process of integrating Biconomy with Kakarot Starknet Sepolia to enable gasless transactions.